Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP11_Final_Project.md

 <p align="center"><img src="learning.png" height="250" width="300"></p>

 In **supervised learning**, the model is trained using a labeled dataset.
 In other words, the correct labels are known and act as a “teacher” that corrects the algorithm during its training.
 The algorithm iteratively makes predictions on the training dataset until it reaches an acceptable level of performance.
-Supervised learning problems can be fall under classification, in which the algorithm's output value is a category.
+Supervised learning problems can fall under classification, in which the algorithm's output value is a category.

 In **unsupervised learning**, the input data does not have corresponding labels.
 The goal of this type of learning is to model the distribution of the dataset in order to gain greater insight about the data.
 Unsupervised learning problems can fall under clustering, which is useful for uncovering groups within the data.